Fluor revenue short of estimates, has loss on ruling

 Engineering company Fluor Corp (FLR.N) on Wednesday reported slower-than-expected revenue growth and a quarterly loss due to a $265 million charge for the Greater Gabbard wind project off the coast of Britain.

-Shares of Fluor, the largest publicly traded U.S. engineering company, dropped 2 percent in after-hours trading following a 3 percent slide in the regular session on the New York Stock Exchange.
+Shares of Fluor, the largest publicly traded U.S. engineering company, dropped another 1 percent in after-hours trading following a 3 percent slide to $64.34 in the regular session on the New York Stock Exchange.

 Fluor said its fourth-quarter net loss was $4 million, or 3 cents per share, compared with a profit of $153 million, or 90 cents per share, a year earlier.
 Revenue grew 12 percent to $7 billion, short of the $7.2 billion that analysts had expected, according to the average on Thomson Reuters I/B/E/S.